Perinatal Mental Health Guideline: Summary for psychologists

 • COPE website – The COPE website contains extensive information and fact sheets on perinatal mental health disorders, and links to support services for women and their families.

-• Ready to COPE – A free fortnightly email provides information about emotional health and wellbeing across the perinatal period.
+• Ready to COPE – A free app that provides information about emotional health and wellbeing across the perinatal period.
+Also available as an email series in multiple languages.

 Resources for health professionals